Anthonymm0994/ch10-1553-flightgen/docs/TESTING.md

 ## Overview

-The CH10 Generator includes a comprehensive test suite to ensure reliability and correctness of all components.
+The CH10 Generator includes a test suite to ensure reliability and correctness of all components.

 ## Test Structure